lobzhanidzee/.NET-Training/README.md

-# Static Methods - Compiler Errors
+# Bools and Logic Operators

-Beginner level task to practice fixing the most common compiler errors.
+Beginner level task for practicing Boolean values and logic operators.

 Estimated time to complete the task - 1h.